Queensrÿche: 2014–2017: Condition Hüman

-The Verdict and Digital Noise Alliance (2017–present)
+2017–present: The Verdict, Digital Noise Alliance and next album

 On May 1, 2017, Todd La Torre revealed plans for the band's next studio album.
 He said that approximately 15 songs were ready at that point and that they could be characterized by a faster tempo than those on the previous album.
 The band hoped to enter the studio in September 2017, for an early 2018 release via Century Media.
 In July 2018, in a Facebook post offering the forthcoming album for early orders, the band announced that the album would be released in 2019.
 On October 29, 2018, the band revealed that the album was entitled The Verdict and released it on March 1, 2019.
 According to Blabbermouth.net, Todd La Torre was confirmed as playing drums on the album.
-In November 2019, Wilton stated that he wanted touring drummer Grillo to play on the next Queensryche album.
+In November 2019, Wilton stated that he wanted touring drummer Grillo to play on the next Queensrÿche album.

 In July 2021, Parker Lundgren announced he had left the band to pursue "other business ventures".
 Mike Stone filled in for the subsequent tour, and later rejoined as a full-time member.

-In January 2022, Queensrÿche confirmed they had entered the studio with Zeuss reprising his role as producer, and begun recording their sixteenth studio album, with a tentative late-2022 release date.
+In January 2022, Queensrÿche confirmed they had entered the studio with Zeuss reprising his role as producer, and begun recording their sixteenth studio album, with a tentative late 2022 release date.
 Grillo confirmed that he was going to play drums on the album.
-On May 20, 2022, the band announced that the album was titled Digital Noise Alliance and that it will be released on October 7.
+On May 20, 2022, the band announced that the album was titled Digital Noise Alliance and that it would be released on October 7.
 The album was received well in Europe, reaching the Top 20 in Germany and Switzerland as well as the Top 40 in the Netherlands.
 In the US, however, it became their first album to miss the charts entirely.

+Guitarist Michael Wilton has stated that the band has been demoing new material while on the road, and is hoping to enter the studio to record the follow-up to Digital Noise Alliance sometime in 2025.